Rusich Group: Ideology and symbols

-"Rusich" is described as a far-right extremist and Neo-Nazi unit.
+"Rusich" is described as a far-right extremist and neo-Nazi unit.
+According to Petrovsky, Rusich is "a Pan-Slavic, Pan-Scandinavian group."

 The following are used as symbols of the group: runes, in particular Tiwaz (ᛏ) (meaning the god of military prowess Týr), the eight-rayed Kolovrat, Valknut, and code slogans.
-Like many Russian nationalists, they also use the Russian imperial flag (black-yellow-white tricolor).
+Like many Russian nationalists, they also use the Russian imperial flag (black-yellow-white tricolor), but reversed so that white is on top.

 Milchakov became an influential figure among the neo-fascist youth in Russia.
 He is also one of the few who were not affected by arrests upon his return to Russia.
 According to Milchakov himself, his group does not even try to get into politics, no matter how insulting it is for decisions from above.